privatejfx141/teq-data-platform/README.md

 ## Deliverable 4
 Our code review video for deliverable 4 is uploaded here: [CSCC01 Fall 2018 - Team 14 Code Review](https://www.youtube.com/watch?v=Iw1jfMi9qr8).
 Our code review strategy and summary for deliverable 4 is in the folder `d4`.

+## Deliverable 5
+Our application demostration video for deliverable 5 is uploaded here: [CSCC01 Fall 2018 - TEQ Data Reporting Platform Demo](https://www.youtube.com/watch?v=7H3w58cBiDs).
+Our code review strategies and summaries for deliverable 5 is in the folder `d5`.